When I Grow Up (The Pussycat Dolls song): Live performances

 "When I Grow Up" debuted live on American talk show Jimmy Kimmel Live! on May 20, 2008.
 On May 27, 2008, MTV News reported that the Pussycat Dolls were among many set to perform at the 2008 MTV Movie Awards on June 1, 2008.
 Scherzinger talked about the performance saying: "This is a big deal for us.
 We just want to kill it.
 It's all about the Dolls right now, and we're coming strong."
 The girls performed wearing spandex-and-leather getups, while a backdrop was displayed in the background with images of flashbulbs, tabloid headlines and diamonds.
 They were joined by America's Best Dance Crew winners the Jabbawockeez who descended from the ceiling wearing matching red T-shirts with stark-white masks covering their faces, and baseball caps perched at 45-degree angles atop their heads.
 Of the performance, Geoff Boucher from the Los Angeles Times commented: "the Pussycat Dolls' set climaxed with a powerful pyro display that left celebs in the first few rows feeling a bit roasted".
 MTV Buzzworthy described the performance as "sexy" and "sultry".
 However, Tod Martens, in another review for the Los Angeles Times, criticized their performance.
 He commented: "[They appeared] onstage looking like they had escaped a taping for a sexed-up Jazzercise video."
 He also wrote that Scherzinger never commanded the song except on "the cut's final seconds when she turned her vocals up to a growl" and noted JabbaWockeez's appearance as "annoy[ing]".

-"When I Grow Up" was also performed at So You Think You Can Dance on June 13, 2008.
+"When I Grow Up" was also performed onSo You Think You Can Dance on June 13, 2008.
 On August 2, 2008, the Dolls performed the song and presented at the MTV Asia Awards 2008 in Kuala Lumpur, Malaysia, along with "Buttons" (2005).
 The group then performed the song at the Walmart Soundcheck, along with "I Hate This Part", "Takin' Over the World", "Buttons" and "Don't Cha".
 On November 21, they performed a medley of "I Hate This Part" and "When I Grow Up" at the 2008 American Music Awards.
 The performance included stripper poles, and the girls donned all-rubber outfits.
-The Pussycat Dolls also performed "When I Grow Up" at the Doll Domination Tour (2009).
+The Pussycat Dolls also performed "When I Grow Up" on the Doll Domination Tour (2009).
 Maureen Ellis of the Evening Times said that the "high-energy encore of 'Don't Cha' and 'When I Grow Up' ensured the Dolls reigned supreme."

 On November 26, 2019, they performed "When I Grow Up" in a medley on The X Factor: Celebrity with "Buttons", "Don't Cha" & "React" to promote their 2020 reunion tour.
 On February 22, 2020, they performed "When I Grow Up" in their performance at G-A-Y.